 This happens because wastewater has nowhere to go when it can't drain away from the home, so it begins pooling beneath the foundation.
 If enough water pools in one area for an extended period, this can cause certain sections of your home's foundation to crack or separate, leading to serious structural damage.

 While sewage backups can be difficult to prevent altogether, there are a few steps you can take to minimize the risk of a backup occurring in your home.

 The first step is to schedule regular inspections and cleaning of your home's main sewer line and drains.
 With regular maintenance and inspections, you should be able to catch even the smallest blockage before it becomes a major problem.

 You should also avoid flushing anything other than human waste and toilet paper down your toilet.
 Even feminine hygiene products such as tampons and pads should not be flushed since they do not break down in the sewer system.

-If you are experiencing a sewage backup in Columbus, OH, and surrounding areas, call Apex Plumbing Pros.
+If you are experiencing a sewage backup in Columbus, OH, and surrounding areas, call Apex Plumbing, Heating, and Air Pros.
 We offer 24/7 emergency service and can help minimize the damage caused by your backup.
 Our team of highly trained and certified plumbers also offers burst pipe repair, water heater repair, leak detection, sump pump installation as well as trenchless pipe repair.
 Call us now for a free estimate!